What not to eat when pregnant

 However, when you are pregnant there are certain foods and drinks that you are recommended to avoid or take care with, as there’s a small risk they may make you ill or harm your baby.

-If you are concerned about anything you've eaten or drunk you should talk to your GP or midwife, but it is important to recognise that the risk of getting food-related illnesses during pregnancy is low.
+If you are concerned about anything you have eaten or drunk you should talk to your GP or midwife, but it is important to recognise that the risk of getting food-related illnesses during pregnancy is low.

 These cheeses can contain listeria bacteria that cause listeriosis.
 Listeriosis is an infection that can cause flu-like symptoms.
 Although listeriosis is extremely serious in pregnancy, it is very rare.